 20. When can a lender negotiate a voluntary foreclosure agreement with a shortened two-month redemption period?

-VFAs (or voluntary foreclosure agreements) are an option if: (i) the property is neither homestead nor agricultural; (ii) at least one of the defaults has existed for at least one month; (iii) the mortgage was executed on or after August 1, 1993; (iv) the mortgagee is willing to waive a deficiency claim against the mortgagor; (v) the mortgagor is willing to give the lender possession of the property or consent to the appointment of a receiver; and (vi) the mortgagor is willing to waive its right to surplus sale proceeds, to contest foreclosure, and to rents and occupancy from the date of the VFA through the redemption period; and (vii) the mortgagor is agreeable to a two-month redemption period.
-The obvious benefit of a VFA is the two-month redemption period.
+VFAs (or voluntary foreclosure agreements) are an option if: (i) the property is neither homestead nor agricultural; (ii) at least one of the defaults has existed for at least one month; (iii) the mortgage was executed on or after August 1, 1993; (iv) the mortgagee is willing to waive a deficiency claim against the mortgagor; (v) the mortgagor is willing to give the lender possession of the property or consent to the appointment of a receiver; (vi) the mortgagor is willing to waive its right to surplus sale proceeds, to contest foreclosure, and to rents and occupancy from the date of the VFA through the redemption period; and (vii) the mortgagor is agreeable to a two month redemption period.
+The obvious benefit of a VFA is the two month redemption period.
 Also, the publication period is reduced to four weeks from six weeks, for a typical time savings of nearly five months.

 21. When can a lender take advantage of the reduced five week redemption period for abandoned residential properties?

-The redemption period may be reduced to five weeks if: (i) the mortgage was executed after December 31, 1989; (ii) at least one of the defaults has existed for at least 60 days; (iii) the property is 10 acres or less in size; (iv) the property is improved with a residential dwelling consisting of less than five units; (v) the dwelling is not a model home; (vi) the dwelling is not under construction; (vii) the property is not used in agricultural production; and (viii) the mortgaged property has been abandoned.
+The redemption period may be reduced by court order to five weeks if: (i) the mortgage was executed after December 31, 1989; (ii) there has been a default in the payment of money existing for at least 60 days; (iii) the property is 10 acres or less in size; (iv) the property is improved with a residential dwelling consisting of less than five units; (v) the dwelling is not a model home; (vi) the dwelling is not under construction; (vii) the property is not used in agricultural production; and (viii) the mortgaged property has been abandoned.
 Prima facie evidence of abandonment may be established by an affidavit by an appropriate municipal or county official stating that the mortgaged premises are not actually occupied and any of the following:

 Daniel C. Beck